From Category: Poetry

 Recently returned from the Iraq war, this former infantry team leader depicts the agony and adrenalin rush of combat, as well as the moments of unexpected stillness and beauty in a soldier's precarious life in a foreign land.
 This striking debut collection won the 2005 Beatrice Hawley Award from Alice James Books.

-Finding one's identity is just the beginning of the struggle in this poet's first full-length collection, which incorporates his chapbook 'What We Have Learned to Love'.
+By Charlie Bondhus.
+Finding one's identity is just the beginning of the struggle, in this updated and expanded version of an award-winning gay poet's debut collection.
 With lyricism and an empathetic imagination, Bondhus claims a place for himself within multiple traditions, daring to juxtapose a comic tryst with a resurrected Walt Whitman, a disciple's erotic memories of Jesus, and the lament of a post-Edenic Adam.
+New work in this edition includes the poem suite "Diane Rehm Hosts Jesus Christ on NPR", narrated by a very human messiah who "would speak about what God shares with humanity...I mean loneliness".

 Winner of the 2012 Beatrice Hawley Award from Alice James Books, this electric debut collection embodies the vitality and struggle of becoming a man.
 The word "elegy" is not entirely right for such energetic, muscular poems, but there is mourning here for May's native Detroit and the men of his family who were scarred by addiction, war, and racism.
 The speaker of these poems fights back with beauty, noticing the shine of the handcuffs while enduring police harassment, or the inspiring message on the plastic bag that holds his relative's ashes "in a Chinese takeout box".
 In the age of e-readers, AJB's elegant book design makes a case for the pleasures of print.
 Poems titled after various phobias are interspersed through the book on black paper with white type, creating moments of visual "hush" amid the "hum" of text.